LGBTQ Kakuma refugees decide to move to South Sudan camp in hope of repatriation

 Nakafeero and friend.

-Queer LGBTQ activists like Nakafeero and Elvis are taking their groups of Ugandan refugees to the Gorom camp in South Sudan, where there are real chances of being repatriated to a much more safer country.
+Queer LGBTQ activists like Nakafeero and Elvis are taking their groups of Ugandan refugees to a camp in South Sudan (name withheld for security purposes), where there are real chances of being repatriated to a much more safer country.

 As reported many of the LGBTQ refugees in the Kakuma camp in Kenya are feeling increasingly unsafe.
 They have gotten messages from a public official noting that the Kenyan government is not recognizing the LGBTQ status of any refugee in their camp and that being queer or trans is not seen as a valid reason for getting protection as refugees.